dilshankarunarathne/spring-boot-notes/README.md

 We can even create Beans that are aware of the Application Context.

 * Bean Factory maintains References to the Spring Beans that either we configure, or Spring Boot auto configures for us.
 References are not added to the Bean Factory.
-They are configured, and Spring handles object initialization
+They are configured, and Spring handles object initialization, as well as the instantiation